Alan Reed

 Alan Reed (born Herbert Theodore Bergman; August 20, 1907 – June 14, 1977) was an American actor, best known as the original voice of Fred Flintstone on The Flintstones and various spinoff series.
 He also appeared in many films, including Days of Glory, The Tarnished Angels, Breakfast at Tiffany's, Viva Zapata! and Nob Hill, as well as several television and radio series.

 Early life

 Herbert Theodore Bergman was born on August 20, 1907, in New York City to Jewish parents.
 His father was a Lithuanian-Jewish immigrant and his mother was born in the United States to Ukrainian-Jewish parents from Galicia.
 He attended George Washington High School (now George Washington Educational Campus) and majored in journalism at Columbia University.

 Between graduating from WHS and entering Columbia, he studied drama at the American Academy of Dramatic Arts.
 He began his acting career in the city, eventually working on Broadway.

 For several years, Reed toured in vaudeville with his cousin, Harry Green.
 He also had two other jobs—operating a wholesale candy factory and working at the Copake Country Club as social director, entertainment producer and actor.

+In his earlier roles, Reed was often billed under his real name, as "Teddy Bergman."
+According to his obituary in The New York Times, he adopted his stage name "to break the trap of his Jewish identity, which he later said limited his early roles to parts in which he mimicked ethnic accents."